Simarjot846/Simarjot846.github.io/README.md

 ### Engaging Experiments

 One of the most exciting parts of the session was the Science experiments conducted by the Jaswinder singh.
 These experiments were designed to illustrate the concepts discussed in a tangible and memorable way.
-Fo
- **Surface Tension**: We observed the phenomenon of surface tension through a simple experiment with water and a paper clip.
-It was fascinating to see how the paper clip floated on the water surface due to the cohesive forces between water molecules.
+ **Surface Tension**: We observed the phenomenon of surface tension through a simple experiment with water and a strainer.
+It was fascinating to see how the water  is not leaking from the strainer surface due to the cohesive forces between water molecules.

 - **Rain Alarm**: The speaker demonstrated a rain alarm using basic electronic components.
 This practical experiment showed us how to create a simple circuit that can detect rain and trigger an alarm, highlighting the importance of practical knowledge in electronics.